gillesserrien/gillesserrien/README.md

 ### ❤️ What I love:
 I enjoy making things that people actually use and that make a difference in their day to day activities.

-Feel free to check out my projects, and let's build something awesome together! 🚀
+Feel free to check out my projects, and let's build something awesome together.

 ### 👷‍♂️ Currently working on:
-- Discord bot that communicates with the Canvas LMS to post announcements and assignments in discord, soon to be released for everyone! -- DiscordJS
-- Labsips, which is an innovative payment system for the KdG fablab, relying on users to honestly pay for their drinks.
-With QR codes and NFC tags, users can easily select and pay for their drinks through a user-friendly web app. -- Laravel & Vue
+- Tunofy, bachelor's project.